Tierran/Ironclaw2E-FoundryVTT-System/README.md

 <details>
 <summary>List of effect configuration fields</summary>
+Note on **"Check Bonus Automatically"**: If it is set to "By Applicability" for a bonus, it alters how the above applicability fields are used.
+Normally, the applicability settings control whether the bonus is added to or appears on the dice pool popup.
+But when a bonus is auto-checked by applicability, the *entire bonus* is always added and the applicability system controls whether the *dice bonus* is auto-checked.
+The only exception is the gift exhaust state check.
+It is *highly* recommended that bonus sources and stats are not used when the "By Applicability" option is set. *(The option is a sort-of kludgy special case for odd gift bonuses anyway, where a bonus might apply a lot, but is hard to reliably check for.)*

  - **Bonus Sources**: List of special additions on the bonus.
 "Armor" adds the worn armors with the bonus, "Shield" adds the equipped shield, "Guard" or "Aim" adds the guarding or aiming bonus if the actor has the respective condition, and "Guard-always" or "Aim-always" adds the guarding or aiming bonus whether or not the actor has the condition.
  - **Bonus Stats**: List of stats (traits and/or skills) to add with the bonus as pre-checked.
 If empty, the bonus uses its gift's stats.
 A dash "-" will make the special skip the bonus stats entirely and not use anything.
  - **Bonus Dice**: Dice to add with the bonus as an extra field.
 If empty, the bonus uses its gift's dice.
 A dash "-" will make the special skip the bonus dice entirely and not use anything.
- - **Check Bonus Automatically**: Whether the bonus is automatically checked in a dice pool popup.
+ - **Check Bonus Automatically**: Whether the bonus dice are automatically checked in a dice pool popup, either always, never, or based on the applicability fields.
  - **Bonus Exhausts the Gift**: Whether the bonus automatically exhausts its gift if it is used in a dice pool popup.
 Also implies that the bonus needs an unexhausted gift.
  - **Replaces the Base Bonus**: Whether the bonus to Guarding/Aiming replaces or adds to the Guarding/Aiming dice.
  - **Bonus Stride/Dash/Run**: The amount of respective movement capability to add to the actor.